Rosc11/face_mask_detection/README.md

 *  nveglglessink / fakesink
     *  nveglglessink = the output window
     *  fakesink = a pipeline always needs to end with a sink -> a fake sink enables to only process the images without displaying them

+## Using detections
 To gather detection information, a probe is placed on nvosd.
 This probe does not interfere with the information processed in the pipeline.
 It only gains access to frame meta information such as bounding boxes & the frame itself.
 This means applying nms does not filter the bounding boxes in the pipeline, which is why all predicted bounding boxes are still shown in nveglessink.
+Nevertheless, bounding boxes and frame objects are loaded in parameters for custom processing.

 ## Models
 Models were created using https://github.com/NVIDIA-AI-IOT/face-mask-detection.
 When creating TensorRT engine files for Jetson Nano, make sure you're using the right version of tlt-converter for your platform (depends on your TensorRT version).
 This repository made use of TensorRT 7.1 (downloads at https://developer.nvidia.com/tlt-getting-started).